hadigghazi/SmartCampus/README.md

 2. *As a super admin, I want to oversee instructor payroll and publish important news and announcements across the platform and via email, targeted by the recipient's role, to keep all users informed of critical updates and ensure smooth payroll management.*

-3. *As a super admin, I want to generate detailed reports using machine learning and AI for comprehensive analysis of course evaluations, and be able to download these reports as PDFs to provide insights on course success and other performance metrics.*
+3. *As a super admin, I want to generate detailed reports using machine learning and AI for comprehensive analysis of course evaluations, and be able to download these reports as PDFs to provide insights on course success and other performance metrics.
+[Example PDF](./readme/assets/CS107_Database Systems_JohnA.Doe.pdf)*

 ### Prospective Student
 1. *As a prospective student, I want to explore detailed information about courses and programs offered by the university so that I can make an informed decision about my educational path.*